 In recent years VHA has also made several donations (ranging from £1000 to £25,000) to organisations involved in working in the field of homelessness, including Shelter, The House of St Barnabas, Riverpoint, The Big Issue Foundation and many others, and has also deposited funds in Charity Bank.

-VHA’s current chairman, Geoffrey Roughton, has a particular interest in social entrepreneurship as applied to the provision of housing, reflecting the fact that both his mother, Alice Roughton, and his great grandmother, Evelyn Hopkinson, were early exponents of the principles.
+VHA’s chairman until 2015, Geoffrey Roughton, had a particular interest in social entrepreneurship as applied to the provision of housing, reflecting the fact that both his mother, Alice Roughton, and his great grandmother, Evelyn Hopkinson, were early exponents of the principles.

 You can read more in VINCENT HOUSE, THE HISTORY (latest edition published 2010).
-For a PDF version please click on THE HISTORY or to request a booklet to be posted to you please e-mail email@example.com
+For a PDF version please click on Vincent House History 2010 or to request a booklet to be posted to you please e-mail email@example.com

 The Committee oversees the business of the Association and meets around five times a year.
 It is also supported by a series of sub-committees that focus on specific issues such as finance, property, catering and strategy.
 The Committee’s main duty is to ensure VHA achieves its mission through its activities and is also meeting its commitment to being financially, socially and environmentally responsible.